 Debt.
 Blah.
 I am so sick of it.
-It’s funny how when you start paying attention to something after years of ignoring it, it finds a way of working it’s way into your brain.
-Permanently.
-After saving up $1,000 in a few weeks to help pay for our vow renewal, I started really seeing so many ways we could be making money to pay off debt.
+It’s funny how when you start paying attention to something after years of ignoring it, it finds a way of working its way into your brain.
+After saving up $1,000 in a few weeks to help pay for our vow renewal, I started seeing how easy it was to money to pay off debt.
 While we have only been working on our final $10,000 of debt for a few months, we have been consistently paying it off (with a plan) for years.
 I am so ready to be done.
-I want financial freedom, I want a patio, I want to travel and finish our basement.
-Finally, I have decided I’ve had enough.
-In one week we paid off over $1,200 of debt and I want to tell you how.
-Plus share the side hustles that helped us do it!
+I want financial freedom, I want a patio, I want to travel.
+Finally, I decided I’d had enough.
+In one week we paid off over $1,200 of debt and I want to tell about the side hustles that helped us do it!

 *This post contains affiliate links.
 While I may make a commission, all opinions are my own.